-Thank you for visiting this website, I hope you enjoy it and find it informative.
+Thank you for visiting this website; I hope you enjoy it and find it informative.

 You're at an impasse.
 What to do?

-Please, take that as a given.
+Please, take this as a given.
 Declawing is not an acceptable option for the beautiful, loving animal that depends on you.
 The reasons to avoid declawing are compelling, for you as well as for your cat.

 Being out of balance is extremely distressing to a cat, whose very life is about balance.
-You've observed cats climbing trees, teetering perilously on a single branch, leaping incredible heights to land on a pre-selected spot, or threading in and out of complex arrangements of knickknacks without disturbing a single ornament.
-(Unless, of course, they choose to do so.)
+You've observed cats climbing trees, teetering perilously on a single branch, leaping incredible heights to land on a pre-selected spot, or threading in and out of complex arrangements of knickknacks without disturbing a single ornament: unless, of course, they choose to do so.
 These are acts of balance and part of a cat's basic heritage.

-One more compelling reason not to declaw.
-Some European countries have ruled declawing illegal!
+One more compelling reason not to declaw: Some European countries have ruled declawing illegal!
 It is considered inhumane.

 For more information on declawing, please visit www.declawing.com.

-Now its time to lighten things up and provide you with some solutions
+Now it's time to lighten things up and provide you with some solutions.

-Remember: Knowledge is power
+Remember: Knowledge Is Power

 Understanding the situation is half the battle.
 You and your cat are about to teach each other some valuable lessons.